Experimental Cycle [and other diagrams]

 It is entirely possible to spend a long time writing a lab report to meet the requirements (on paper), only for the method be unworkable.

-In the early stages of lab design, take more of a design-cycle approach: get hands-on with the equipment, try to actually manipulate the IV, see if the idea can even work before committing it to computer-work (or worse, homework).
-[Spring gif from The Physics Mill]
+In the early stages of lab design we can take more of a design-cycle approach: get hands-on with the equipment, try to actually manipulate the IV and see if the idea can even work before committing it to computer-work (or worse, homework).

 Other MYP Cycle Diagrams